Margaret P. Moss: Career

 Moss earned her PhD in nursing from the University of Texas Health Science Center at Houston (UTHealth) and her JD from Hamline University School of Law in St Paul, MN.
 She was a tenured faculty (2006) during her time at the University of Minnesota 2000–2010.
 Moss’ clinical experience, included being staff nurse and then House Supervisor and Patient Education Specialist at the US Public Health Service, Indian Health Service/ Santa Fe Indian Hospital (1991–1996).
 Her research methods have included ethnography, geographical information systems, survey, and other qualitative methods.
 Moss has published papers primarily focused on American Indian Elders, Zuni Elders & Aging, Migration & Re-Migration of Am Indians and the Impact on Elders.

 She was a 2014 Fulbright Visiting Research Chair in Aboriginal/Indigenous Life and Culture in the North American Context at McGill University, Montreal, QC (2014) where she analyzed Canadian Census and Health laws and the resulting deficits for indigenous health outcomes.
 Moss was on faculty at Yale University (2010–2015) where she directed both the Masters and Doctoral programs on leadership and Policy.

 Personal life

 In 1986, she married Willie Moss in Beaverton, Oregon.
-Together they have four children; Hakeem, Shakira, Marique and Xavier.
+Together they have four children.